MozUP/Rust-Learning-Resource/README.md

-# rust
-This is My Rust Repo
+# Mozilla UP Rust Repository
+This Rust repository is perfect place to start learning and practicing rust.

+** Start Now **